alihashim786/PYTHON-BEGINNER-TO-PRO/README.md

 *THIS REPOSITORY ALSO CONTAINS THE PRACTICE ON LIBRARIES OF PYTHON*

-> **Important:** EACH LAB CONTAINS A DETAILED EXPLANATION OF TOPIC WITH THE CODE SNIPETS AND OUTPUTS
+> **Important:** EACH LAB CONTAINS A DETAILED EXPLANATION OF TOPIC WITH THE CODE SNIPETS AND OUTPUTS SO GO TO LAB FOLDER AND ENJOY THE WORLD OF PYTHON.

 ## <img src="https://img.icons8.com/ios/50/000000/email-open.png" width="20"/> Contact: